Giaime Meloni

 Racines

-residence in collaboration with Photoaumnales (France)
+residency in collaboration with Photaumnales (France)

 Location: Palazzo Guinigi, Via Guinigi, 29